chuckmeyer/pandoc-resume/markdown/chuckmeyer-resume.md

 SUMMARY
 -------

-I'm interested in a role building out a Developer Advocate practice for a technology the world needs to know more about.
-I have advocated around API-based development, security, DevOps, and cloud technologies.
-I am an engineering generalist with a keen interest in solving problems and communicating those solutions to others.
-I have designed, coded, deployed, blogged, presented and managed for engineering teams across just about every vertical -- from FinTech to Gaming to Government.
+I'm interested in a role building a Developer Relations practice.
+I am an engineering generalist who has dabbled in API-based development, security, DevOps, and cloud technologies.
+I have a keen interest in solving problems and communicating those solutions to others.
+I have designed, coded, deployed, blogged, presented and managed for engineering teams across just about every vertical -- from FinTech to gaming to government.

 I am a builder who is fascinated with other builders.
 When I am excited about a technology or company, that excitement shows through in everything I do.